Exxon, Rosneft wrap up major strategic deal

 Sechin, who has been close to Putin for two decades, could cement his bid to stay on with the Exxon-Rosneft deal, although a move to one of the security structures that report directly to the Kremlin has also been mooted.
 He will join a briefing for analysts on the deal on Wednesday in New York.

-(Additional reporting by Melissa Akin and Gleb Bryanski, and Anna Driver in Houston; Writing by Douglas Busvine; Editing by Peter Graff, Melissa Akin and Phil Berlowitz)
+(Additional reporting by Melissa Akin and Gleb Bryanski; Writing by Douglas Busvine; Editing by Peter Graff and Melissa Akin)